Reconstruction in Alabama: National Policy

 Leading up to the end of the Civil War, the United States passed three amendments to end slavery and grant basic rights of citizenship to African Americans.
 The thirteenth amendment made slavery and involuntary servitude (with the exception of legal punishment) illegal.
 The fourteenth amendment defined the terms of citizenship as anyone being born in the United States, therefore extending citizenship to former-slaves.
 The fifteenth amendment extended the franchise to all, making it illegal to withhold the vote from anyone on the basis of race.
-However, it is important to note that while these amendments aimed to create greater equality among men, they failed to alleviate gender discrimination and inequality.
+While these amendments aimed to create greater equality among men, they failed to alleviate gender discrimination and inequality.

 The Civil War was fought almost entirely in the South and the southern states of the Confederacy were faced with the difficulties of rebuilding a war-devastated economic, political, and social landscape.
 Many people in South (along with some federal political leaders) expected life after reunification to be relatively the same as before the war.
 Andrew Johnson, who was sympathetic to this mindset, was impeached from the presidency due to his failure to act progressively for the rights of Blacks.
 Following his impeachment, the northern-run United States passed a series of legislations designed to integrate Blacks and give them political rights and standing.
 This time period is generally known as Reconstruction and lasted between the end of 1863 and 1877.